WeldonTan/ListingLens/ReadMe.md

 ## 🌟 Key Features

-*   **AI-Powered Extraction**: Utilizes **Google Gemini AI** (via `gemini-2.5-flash-lite`) to intelligently parse complex and unstructured HTML content from property listings into standardized JSON data.
+*   **AI-Powered Extraction & Content Generation**: Utilizes **Google Gemini AI** to not only parse unstructured HTML into standardized JSON but also to generate engaging marketing copy for listings.
-*   **Automated Scraping**: Features a robust **Crawl4AI** (Playwright-based) scraping engine capable of navigating dynamic websites, handling user interactions (like clicking "Show Phone Number"), and managing headless browser sessions via Selenium Grid.
+*   **Automated Scraping**: Employs a robust **Crawl4AI** (Playwright-based) scraping engine that navigates dynamic websites, handles interactions like clicking "Show Phone Number," and manages headless browser sessions.
-*   **Real-time Processing**: Implements a high-performance asynchronous task queue architecture using **Arq** and **Redis** to handle scraping and data processing tasks efficiently in the background without blocking the main API.
+*   **Real-time Processing**: Features a high-performance asynchronous task queue using **Arq** and **Redis**, allowing for efficient background processing of scraping and content generation tasks without blocking the API.
-*   **Interactive Dashboard**: Offers a modern, user-friendly web interface built with **Next.js 16**, **React 19**, **Vite**, and **Tailwind CSS v4**.
-It allows for submitting URLs, monitoring extraction progress in real-time, and analyzing historical data.
+*   **Interactive Dashboard**: A modern web interface built with **Next.js 16**, **React 19**, and **Tailwind CSS v4**, providing real-time progress monitoring for both extraction and content generation.
-*   **Scalable Architecture**: Built on a microservices architecture with Docker, separating concerns between the API, workers, database, and frontend for maximum scalability and maintainability.
+*   **Scalable Architecture**: A microservices-based system orchestrated with Docker, ensuring separation of concerns for scalability and maintainability.
-*   **Data Export**: Allows users to easily export processed data into CSV format for further analysis in external tools.
+*   **Flexible Data Export**: Enables users to export processed data and generated content into both **CSV and Excel** formats for seamless integration with external tools.

 ---